suomitek/suomitek-appboard/docs/user/migrating-to-v1.0.0-alpha.5.md

 # Migration to v1.0.0-alpha.5

-The release includes several breaking changes that should be handled carefully if you are updating Kubeapps from a version prior to v1.0.0-alpha.5.
+The release includes several breaking changes that should be handled carefully if you are updating Suomitek-appboard from a version prior to v1.0.0-alpha.5.
 As a summary this release includes the following breaking changes:

-- The recommended way of installing Kubeapps is through its Helm chart.
+- The recommended way of installing Suomitek-appboard is through its Helm chart.
 - The `suomitek-appboard` CLI is now deprecated. **It won't be included in future releases**.
-- Kubeapps no longer installs Tiller, Kubeless and SealedSecrets by default.
+- Suomitek-appboard no longer installs Tiller, Kubeless and SealedSecrets by default.
 - The [experimental Helm CRD controller](https://github.com/bitnami-labs/helm-crd) has been replaced with a secure REST proxy to the Tiller server.
 More info about this proxy [here](../../cmd/tiller-proxy/README.md).

-These are the steps you need to follow to upgrade Kubeapps to this version.
+These are the steps you need to follow to upgrade Suomitek-appboard to this version.

 ## Install Tiller

 Please follow the steps in [this guide](./securing-suomitek-appboard.md) to install Tiller securely.
-Don't install the Kubeapps chart yet since it will fail because it will find resources that already exist.
+Don't install the Suomitek-appboard chart yet since it will fail because it will find resources that already exist.
 Once the new Tiller instance is ready you can migrate the existing releases using the utility command included in `suomitek-appboard` 1.0.0-alpha.5:

 ```console
 $ suomitek-appboard migrate-configmaps-to-secrets --target-tiller-namespace kube-system